praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 console.log(event);
 ```

-Run the rule in a browser and inspect the logged event object in the browser's console.
+Run the rule in a browser and inspect the logged event object in the browser’s console.
 After you understand what information is available, you can use it for programmatic decisioning within your custom code, send a piece of the `event` object to a server, and so on.

 ### Custom Code action processing